 Turqueta is a cove you cannot beach if you visit Menorca!
-It's located in the south of the island, between Macarella and Es Talaier.
-Once there, you will understand the reason of the name of this wonderful beach.
-The sea is totally clean and transparent.
+It's in the south of the island, between Macarella and Es Talaier.
+Once there, you will understand the reason for the name of this beautiful beach.
+The sea is immaculate and transparent.

 Except last 2020, because of COVID-19.
 It has been one of the most visited beaches on the island.
-There used to have large car cues to access in July and August.
+There used to have prominent car cues to access in July and August.

-The main beach is in a river mouth of a small river generated in the centre's ravines.
-Unfortunately used to be dry in summer.
-However, sand used to be damp on the mornings on the left side of the shore.
-Don't get surprised if you go early in the morning to take a dip!
+The main beach is in a river mouth of a small river generated in the centre's ravines and unfortunately used to be dry in summer.
+However, sand used to be damp in the mornings on the left side of the shore.
+So don't get surprised if you go early in the morning to take a dip!

-On the other hand, the right side it's a rockier.
-It has sand, but it's accompanied by small rocks and stones.
+On the other hand, the right side it's rockier.
+It has sand, but small rocks and stones accompany it.
 It's the quietest area of the cove.

 There is a tiny ladder to go back to the stone.
 You don't need to climb up the rocks each time you want to swim.

-If you want to spend your day in Cala en Turqueta it's good to know that there are pines very close to the shore.
-They will bring you some shadow, very important on the sunny middays.
+If you want to spend your day in Cala en Turqueta, it's good to know that there are pines very close to the shore.
+They will bring you some shadows, very important on the sunny middays.
 Great for doing a picnic.

 Easy access!
 Thus, it is better to go early in the morning if you want to enjoy a lonely Turqueta.
-July and August is a very longed-for cove and used to get complete early.
+July and August are very longed-for cove and used to get complete early.

-The beach has its own parking, 10 minutes far walking from the coast.
-It's recommended going early to get a place.
-On time days used to get full and the access is forbidden.
+The beach has its parking, 10 minutes far walking from the coast.
+Going early to get a place it's a good tip.
+On-time days get complete, and access is forbidden.

-Take the Sant Joan de Missa path, from the south dual carriageway in Ciutadella.
-On the way, you can do an interesting stop in the church.
-A famous place in San Juan festivities.
-From this remote road you can go to any cove on the south of Ciudadela.
+Take the Sant Joan de Missa path from the south dual carriageway in Ciutadella.
+On the way, you can do an exciting stop in the church.
+It's a famous place in San Juan festivities.
+From this remote road, you can go to any cove on the south of Ciudadela.

 It's a good option if you don't have a car or don't want to be worried about parking capacity.
 It's the 68 line and departures every hour in summer from Canal Salat.

-As Cala Turqueta is a natural cove, it doesn't have any chiringuito or bar in the shore.
+Cala Turqueta is a natural cove; it doesn't have any Chiringuito or bar on the shore.
 However, it has a nice takeaway bar in the same parking.
 A good option if you have forgotten to take your food or water.

-Water is very important in summer, if there's poorly wind used to be very hot, and you will need to hydrate yourself to not catch a sunstroke.
+Water is vital in summer; if there's poorly wind that used to be very hot, you will need to hydrate yourself not to catch a sunstroke.